paclema/iot_button/README.md

 * CHPD (or EN) to VCC

 ##### Add a new configuration object:
 1. Update the new object in the  configuration file _/data/config.json_
+2. Check the new size of the config file with [arduinojson.org/assistant](arduinojson.org/assistant) and edit the `#define CONFIG_JSON_SIZE 2000` on _/lib/WebConfigServer/WebConfigServer.cpp_
-2. Add the struct object in the configuration class _/lib/WebConfigServer/WebConfigServer.h_
+3. Add the struct object in the configuration class _/lib/WebConfigServer/WebConfigServer.h_
-3. Update the parse function to link the json object with the class struct in the configuration class _/lib/WebConfigServer/WebConfigServer.cpp_
+4. Update the parse function to link the json object with the class struct in the configuration class _/lib/WebConfigServer/WebConfigServer.cpp_

 ##### Upload _/data_ folder to ESP SPIFFS File System: